 Keeping the project within budget was a key concern for Bill and Anita—but they didn’t want to skimp on the details.
 “They always went for quality,” says John, “but they didn’t necessarily spend top dollar.”
 This meant David and John had to get creative in their approach.

 Case in point: the light fixtures.
 For the main areas of the house, John and David selected beautifully restored vintage lights from Revival Antiques, a local store that’s often David’s go-to source for lighting on restoration projects.
 In less visible areas, however, they relied on reproduction fixtures from Rejuvenation and Schoolhouse Electric.
 “The fixtures are accurate reproductions, and they’re relatively inexpensive—$100 versus $1,500 for a vintage light,” says David.

 They also decided not to strip the white paint off of the box beams and trim in the living room, den, and dining room, choosing to concentrate instead on refurbishing the built-in buffet and china cabinets.
 “Stripping things in place is really difficult and expensive,” David says.
 “When you’re trying to do an accurate restoration, it can really add up.”

-Fortunately for the Morrises, the house had enough original character that they were able to enhance it without breaking the bank.
+Fortunately for the Morrises, their California bungalow had enough original character that they were able to enhance it without breaking the bank.
 “When you have a nice look to begin with and mix in inexpensive things,” says John, “it just looks wonderful.”